VivecaMellegard/plant-humanities-summer2024/mulberry/README.md

 	   src="wc:UB_Maastricht_-_Kalm_1772_-_frontispiece.jpg"
 	   caption="Frontispiece of the 1772 Dutch translation of Pehr Kalm En Resa till Norra America.
 Credit: Maastricht University Library digital collections under Commons Licensing Wikimedia ">

-Paragraph 31 For centuries, people in different parts of the world
+Paragraph 31 For centuries, people in different parts of the world have used mulberry trees for multiple purposes in both house and homestead.
+Settlers in the United States, including farmers and gardeners, discovered how adaptable the white and red mulberry tree were to being shaped for human convenience.
+White mulberry was pruned so that children and "aged women" could harvest its leaves.[^72] In Europe, Macedonian farmers selected and bred white mulberry trees to have broad leaves with low moisture and fiber content.[^73] In China, it was common to graft cultivated stock from the white mulberry onto established wild rootstock—five years later, the leaves were ready to harvest.[^74] Mulberry trees were so malleable that even their sex could be changed through simple grafting of a branch from a female tree onto a male tree.[^75]
 <param ve-image
 	   src="gh:VivecaMellegard/plant-humanities-summer2024/main/mulberry/P 31 image 1 Krochmal 1954.png"
 	   caption="An orchard of 150 year old mulberry trees (Morus alba L) near the village of Basilica, Macedonia.Credit: Krochmal 1954 The Vanishing Mulberry Open Access on JSTOR">